A destination’s past cements its future in arts and culture

 Historical Society of Palm Beach County

-When it comes to finding older black-and-white photos and exploring the county’s archives from centuries past, there’s one place that’s first on everyone’s list—the Historical Society of Palm Beach County.
+When it comes to finding older black-and-white photos and exploring the county’s archives from centuries past, there’s one place that’s first on everyone’s list—the Richard and Pat Johnson Palm Beach County History Museum, home to the Historical Society of Palm Beach County.
 After forming in 1937, the organization has had many a home—Society of the Four Arts, Whitehall, Palm Beach County Library, the Paramount Building in Palm Beach—but finally, in 2008, the society found its new headquarters in the form of the newly-restored 1916 Palm Beach County courthouse in West Palm Beach, which has since been named the Richard and Pat Johnson Palm Beach County History Museum.
 Rotating annual exhibitions, permanent displays and a gift shop are just three out of many reasons to visit this historic organization.

 Back in 1940, a brand-new, state-of-the-art, 1,000-seat movie theater opened in Downtown Lake Worth with the film, “Little Old New York,” which starred Fred MacMurray and Alice Faye.
-The building, designed by Roy A. Benjamin in the Streamline Moderne style, has been through nearly 80 years of different personalities—a movie theatre, an Italian restaurant, a discotheque—but still stands today as headquarters for the Cultural Council of Palm Beach County.
-Since 2012, when the Council renovated it as a gallery space, the newly-named Robert M. Montgomery, Jr. Building now functions as an artist hub, concert venue, office building and visitor center, in addition to selling a wide variety of local art, jewelry and accessories in its Roe Green Uniquely Palm Beach Store.
-Stop by and visit and be sure to take the time to see the giant Martin Luther King Jr. mural on the building’s south exterior wall, painted by Kobra in 2017.
+The building, designed by Roy A. Benjamin in the Streamline Moderne style, has been through nearly 80 years of different personalities—a movie theatre, an Italian restaurant, a discotheque—but still stands today as the headquarters of the Cultural Council for Palm Beach County.
+Since 2012, when the Council renovated it as a gallery space, the newly-named Robert M. Montgomery, Jr. Building now functions as a gallery space, performance venue, and visitor center—in addition to selling a wide variety of local art, jewelry, and fashion in its Roe Green Uniquely Palm Beach Store.
+Stop by and visit and be sure to take the time to see the giant Martin Luther King Jr. mural on the building’s south exterior wall, painted by Eduardo Kobra in 2017.

 Boca Raton Historical Society and Museum

 Boca Raton is Palm Beach County’s southernmost hub of history and culture.
 This is the city that was, in the early part of the 20th century, an Army Air Corps base and a few decades later, home to one of the biggest IBM headquarters in the world.
-Of course, for an area so immersed and dedicated to its own traditions, the city needed its own organization, Boca Raton Historical Society & Museum, to keep everything well-preserved.
-Now, the organization is housed in Boca Raton’s original 1926 Town Hall, where it frequently leads tours of the building and other local historical sites including the Boca Raton Resort & Club (designed by famous architect Addison Mizner) and the Florida East Coast Railway Station, built in 1930.
+Of course, for an area so immersed and dedicated to its own traditions, the city needed its own organization, Boca Raton Historical Society, to keep everything well-preserved.
+Now, the organization is housed in Boca Raton’s original 1926 Town Hall, renamed The Schmidt Boca Raton History Museum, where it frequently leads tours of the building and other local historical sites including the former Boca Raton Resort & Club (designed by famous architect Addison Mizner) and the Florida East Coast Railway Station, built in 1930.